JIMMI74/Algorand_Social_Forum_Exchange-with-Django-Djongo-MongoDB-/README.md

 1) Install python 3.7/3.8/3.9
 2) install Mongodb Compass
-3) Click cd  Algorand_Social_Forum_Exchange.......or If you wants create a virtual enviroment command (virtualenv .)then (.  bin/activate) with MAC
+3) Click cd  Algorand_Social_Forum_Exchange.......or If you wish to create a virtual enviroment, you can do it with the command (virtualenv .)then (.  bin/activate) with MAC
 4) Install packages pip install -r requirements.txt
 5) Click python manage.py runserver
 6) Then you have to go in ADMIN and enter Ordermanager and enter a number(usually '0'),then click save